taskrabbit/forklift/readme.md

-  run_checks                  # Preform any data integrity checks run_extractions             # Extact data from the life databases into the working database run_transformations         # Preform any Transformations run_load                    # Load the manipulated data into the final database
+  run_checks                  # Preform any data integrity checks run_extractions             # Extact data from the life databases into the working database run_transformations         # Perform any transformations run_load                    # Load the manipulated data into the final database

-  save_dump                   # mySQLdump the new final database for safe keeping send_email                  # Email folks the status of this forklift unlock_pidfile              # Cleanup the pidfile so I can run next time end
+  save_dump                   # mySQLdump the new final database for safe keeping send_email                  # Email folks the status of this forklift unlock_pidfile              # Clean up the pidfile so I can run next time end
 ```